Glossary

 Ever visited a website or opened an app, and everything loaded in a blink?
 Images load instantly, no waiting, no frustration.
-That’s not luck—that’s image caching doing its job.
+That’s image caching doing its job.
 If you’re a developer, you know that speed is everything.

 In-fact, for every 100 milliseconds of improvement, Amazon (in 2006) has seen a 1% increase in revenue.
 In this case, a small speed improvement led to a direct increase in conversions in a highly competitive paradigm like eCommerce.
 For context, even in 2006, this was $107 million for Amazon.